Appeal to the Human Eye: 3 Overlooked Ways to Optimize Your Products on Amazon

 Promote your product page

 Like any other product advertising, a great way to drive internal traffic to your Amazon product pages via Amazon is advertising on social media and Google AdWords.
-Many AMZ Profit Pro clients use the below strategies to drive traffic:
+Many sellers use the below strategies to drive traffic: